Exploring Fluent Query Reformulations with Text-to-Text Transformers and Reinforcement Learning: Experimental Results

-We sample from an internal textual dataset of client queries recorded by call representatives and evaluate AQA models and T5 models generalization on this out-of-domain dataset before and after RL training on SearchQA.
-In Table \ref{table:qr_t5}, for each input query, we generate multiple reformulations with beam search and picked ones we think have the best qualities.
-In the first three cases when original queries are fluent, T5 reformulators paraphrase the original query or make minimal changes.
-When the original queries are more ambiguous (in bold), we get reformulations that transforms and expands the noisy text into proper questions that are aligned with the original intention semantically.

-In Table \ref{table:qr_compare}, we bring back AQA models for qualitative comparison.
-Compared to T5 models, it is clear that out-of-sample reformulations generated by AQA's GNMTs are more rigid and prone to repetitions and errors before and after RL on SearchQA, which is also corroborated in Table \ref{table:sqa}.
-This is addressed by \citet{Buck2018AskTR} and \citet{Buck2018AnalyzingLL}.
-The reformulated language is regarded as an instance of machine-to-machine translation where repetitions are acceptable in the principles of information retrieval.
-However, based on qualitative analysis, we believe that AQA models that learn to communicate between machines are not adequate enough for production in the case when reformulations are required to be fluent on a level to be shown, examined and double-checked by human users in a QA setting.
+We sample from the internal log dataset of queries and evaluate AQA models and QRT5 models' generalization on this out-of-domain dataset before and after RL from SearchQA.
+For each input query, we generate multiple reformulations with beam search and pick ones with the best qualities.
+We notice that when original queries are already well-formed and complete, T5 makes minimal changes.
+Otherwise, we get reformulations that transform and expand incomplete queries into proper questions that are aligned with the original intent semantically as shown in Table \ref{table:qr_compare}.
+Compared with QRT5, it is clear that out-of-sample reformulations generated by AQA reformulators are more rigid and prone to repetitions and errors before and after RL on SearchQA, which is also corroborated in Table \ref{table:sqa}.
+This phenomenon is addressed in \cite{Buck2018AskTR} and \cite{Buck2018AnalyzingLL}, where the reformulated language is regarded as an instance of machine-to-machine translation, and repetitions are acceptable through the lens of information retrieval.
+However, qualitative analysis suggests that AQA models that learn to communicate between machines are not adequate in the case when reformulations need to be fluent enough to be shown, and examined by human users in a client-facing QA setting.